-In our MBQC model with the parity state codes, we also consider the case where only on-off detectors are used.
-The concatenated BSM scheme should be slightly modified for this case.
+In our PTQC protocol, we consider using either single-photon resolving or on-off detectors.
+The CBSM scheme should be slightly modified for this case.

-Since failure and loss cannot be discriminated, a \bsmp~now has three possible outcomes: two successful cases and failure.
-Consequently, in a \bsmb, $B_\psi$'s are performed until it either succeeds or consecutively fails $j$ times.
-The way to determine the block-level sign and letter is the same as the original scheme, except that the case (c) when determining the sign no longer occurs.
+Since failure and loss cannot be distinguished, a $\text{BSM}_\mathrm{phy}$~now has three possible outcomes: two successful cases and failure.
+Consequently, in a $\text{BSM}_\mathrm{blc}$, $B_\psi$'s are performed until it either succeeds or consecutively fails $j$ times.
+The way to determine the block-level sign and letter is the same as the original scheme, except that case (iii) when determining the sign no longer occurs.
 The biggest difference from the original scheme is that the determined sign and letter may be wrong.
-We explicitly calculate these error probabilities in the next appendix.
+These error probabilities are presented in the next subsection.

-In a \bsml, the lattice-level sign is determined by the block-level signs by the same method as the original scheme, although it may be wrong with a nonzero probability as well.
-On the other hand, the lattice-level letter is not determined by a single block-level letter as the original scheme; instead, we use a weighted majority vote of block-level letters.
-The weight of each block-level letter is given as $w := \log\qty[ (1 - q_\mr{lett}^\mr{blc})/q_\mr{lett}^\mr{blc} ]$, where $q_\mr{lett}^\mr{blc}$ is the probability that the block-level letter is wrong.
+In a $\text{BSM}_\mathrm{lat}$, the lattice-level sign is determined from the block-level signs by the same method as the original scheme, although it may be wrong with a nonzero probability as well.
+On the other hand, the lattice-level letter is not determined by a single block-level letter unlike the original scheme; instead, we use a weighted majority vote of block-level letters.
+The weight of each block-level letter is given as $w := \log\qty[ (1 - q_\mathrm{lett}^\mathrm{blc})/q_\mathrm{lett}^\mathrm{blc} ]$, where $q_\mathrm{lett}^\mathrm{blc}$ is the probability that the block-level letter is wrong.
 This weight factor is justified as follows: Let $I_\phi$ ($I_\psi$) denote the set of the indices of block pairs where the block-level letters are $\phi$ ($\psi$).
 Assuming that the two lattice-level letters ($\Phi$ and $\Psi$) have the same prior probability, we get

-where $q_\mr{lett}^{(i)}$ and $w^{(i)}$ are respectively the letter error probability and the weight of the $i$th block.
-Note that the third equality comes from the fact that a lattice-level Bell state is decomposed into block-level Bell states of the same letter, as shown in Eq. \eqref{supsubeq:logical_phi_decomposition} and \eqref{supsubeq:logical_psi_decomposition}.
+where $q_\mathrm{lett}^{(i)}$ and $w^{(i)}$ are respectively the letter error probability and the weight of the $i$th block.
+Note that the third equality comes from the fact that a lattice-level Bell state is decomposed into block-level Bell states of the same letter, as shown in Eqs.~\eqref{eq:logical_phi_decomposition} and \eqref{eq:logical_psi_decomposition}.